Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say | CBC News

 This policy has placed [Yukon] well ahead of the rest of the provinces and territories in Canada.- Dr. Michael Marshall, president of Canadian Professional Association for Transgender Health

-She said these procedures will improve people's mental health, citing a 2013 survey which found 43 per cent of transgender people had attempted suicide in their lifetime.
+She said the procedures included in the new policy will improve people's mental health, citing a 2013 survey that found 43 per cent of transgender people had attempted suicide in their lifetime.

 "These procedures … will only improve mental health significantly for people when they can actually live as they feel internally."